What Makes a Mesothelioma Doctor?

-A multidisciplinary team includes mesothelioma doctors that specialize in different areas of the mesothelioma journey.
+A multidisciplinary team includes mesothelioma doctors who specialize in different areas of the mesothelioma journey.
 For example, medical oncologists treat mesothelioma with chemotherapy and other medications, while radiation oncologists treat mesothelioma with radiation therapy.
 Common mesothelioma doctors also include surgical oncologists, who treat mesothelioma by performing surgery.
 Each area of expertise and specialty requires extensive knowledge and experience of mesothelioma.

 Paul Sugarbaker, MD

 Dr. Paul Sugarbaker served as the Director of the Peritoneal Surface Malignancy Program at the Washington Cancer Institute.
-As an expert in the treatment of peritoneal mesothelioma, Sugarbaker is known for his developments in abdominal surgery, including HIPEC, or cytoreductive surgery followed by hyperthermic intraperitoneal chemotherapy.
+As an expert in the treatment of peritoneal mesothelioma, Sugarbaker is known for his developments in abdominal surgery, including HIPEC, or cytoreductive surgery, followed by hyperthermic intraperitoneal chemotherapy.

 Raja Flores, MD